akuklev/akuklev.github.io/prototypes.md

 given type in a given context.

-Bi-directionally typed languages also require a fibered type family `Redex / type : ↓(c : Ctx) ↑(Ty c) ` of reducible expressions synthesizing their types.
+Bi-directionally typed languages also require a fibered type family `Redex / type : ↓(c : Ctx) ↑(ty : Ty c, Tm ty) ` of reducible expressions synthesizing their normal form.

 Now as we have motivated the need for all this stuff, let's dive in.